Thursday, July 29, 2010 Detailed Auto Topics

 AGCO Auto Quick Tip:

-Wheels and tires are balanced because neither are manufactured perfectly.
-When the tire is mounted on the wheel, the differences combine and produce an unbalanced assembly.
-When an unbalanced assembly rotates, vibration is produced.
-This vibration is felt by the driver as wheel shimmy, which is the leading symptom of wheel imbalance.
+We need to balance tires, because they neither manufacture the wheel nor tire perfectly.
+When we mount the tire on the wheel, the differences combine and produce an unbalanced assembly.
+Rotating the unbalanced assembly produces vibration which is annoying and damaging to the suspension.
+They often call wheel and tire vibration a shimmy, which is the leading symptom of a wheel imbalance.

 Narrow tire and static wheel balance